 ESG integration means that the Sub-Fund ensures that sustainability risks and opportunities are adequately considered in the investment analysis and processes.
-In the investment process the ESG profile of each company is assessed to ensure minimum environmental and social safeguards as well as adherence to good corporate governance practices.
+In the investment process tolerance.

+The investment strategy guides investment decisions based on factors such as investment objectives and risk the ESG profile of each company is assessed to ensure minimum environmental and social safeguards as well as adherence to good corporate governance practices.
 Each company is assessed on a case-by-case basis, taking into account material risks in a given industry in combination with the company's risk exposure, governance practices and disclosure.
 The overall Van Lanschot Kempen Sustainability score is then used to help calculate the upside per company, and hence capital allocated.
 More information can be found in our ESG Policy and Process document.